Dedicated Betting Bank - Where Do you Start?

 Perhaps you have had a bad run and are fed up with long losing runs?
 You no longer want to lose money, but where do you start?

 Your priority should be to sort out a betting bank.
+One effective strategy to build your betting bank without financial risk is matched betting, which many bettors use to maximize their profits through various offers.
 If you have a dedicated betting bank already, great, you can already move forward.
-If not, or you don't even properly understand what a betting bank is, read on.
+If not, or you don’t even properly understand what a betting bank is, read on.

 What is a Dedicated Betting Bank?